cekstedt/FreeCodeCamp-CafeMenu/README.md

 ### The challenge

-In this project, you'll see how adding CSS styles to the elements of your application can change it from simple text to something more.
+"In this project, you'll see how adding CSS styles to the elements of your application can change it from simple text to something more."

 ### Screenshot